Short program (figure skating): Single skating

 Junior single skaters also have seven required elements, which can be performed in any sequence, and comprise three groups that last over three seasons.
 (Note: See ISU's "2024 S&P/ID Regulations" for the lists of the groups for the 2024-2025, 2025-2026, 2026-2027 seasons.)

 Senior male single skaters can execute any triple or quadruple jump they like, although when a quadruple jump is executed in a jump combination, a different quadruple jump can be included as a solo jump.
 Senior men and women and junior men cannot execute an additional Axel jump to fulfill the second requirement of a triple or quadruple jump, and it cannot be repeated as a solo jump or jump combination.
 Senior women can choose any triple jump to meet the second requirement, but junior men and women are limited to executing the prescribed double or triple jump.
 Quintuple jumps are not allowed in the short program.

 All levels of skaters must execute different jumps in their jump combinations than the jump they choose to fulfill their solo jump requirement.
 However, senior men can choose the same jump or a different double, triple, or quadruple jump.
 When they execute a quadruple jump to fulfill their quadruple or triple jump requirement (#2), they can include a different quadruple jump in their jump combination.
 Senior women and junior men and women can include either the same jump or a different double or triple jump in their combination jump.
 An Euler jump is not allowed in the jump combination in the short program.

 A skater will not get any credit for spins "if there is no spin position before and/or after the change of foot" and if it does not have at least three revolutions.
 Only flying spins can begin with a jump.
 Seniors can choose to execute any type of flying spin with a landing position different from the spin in one position, but juniors can only execute the prescribed type of flying spin.
-When awarding the grade of execution for a flying spin, judges must ascertain whether or not skaters performed a step-over while executing it.
+When awarding the grade of execution for a flying spin, judges must ascertain whether skaters performed a step-over while executing it.
 Only eight revolutions in the landing position can be different from the flying position.
 No previous rotation can be done before the skater takes off for the flying spin, and the "required eight revolutions can be executed in any variation of the landing position".